anaisfopma/Blended-Distance-Thesis/README.md

 - The missingness proportion is varied over two conditions: 25% and 50%.
 - The distribution is varied over two conditions: a normal distribution and a strongly skewed distribution.
 - The correlation is varied over three conditions: a correlation of 0, 0.1, and 0.7.
-This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics was evaluated, primarily in terms of coverage and bias.
+This results in a total of 24 data-generating mechanisms over which the performance of each of the metrics was evaluated, primarily in terms of coverage, bias and explained variance.

 ## Simulation study II
+In the second simulation, the ranked version of the blended metric is evaluated with blending factors ranging from 0 to 1, with intervals of 0.1.
+The data-generating conditions are a skewed distribution and correlation of 0.7.
+A sample of size 500 is drawn and a single random case in the data will be made incomplete for the outcome.
+This missing value is imputed 50 times and evaluated against its true value.
+Performance is measured primarily in terms of variance of the imputations, coverage, bias, and the root mean square error (RMSE).

 ## Application to empirical data
 The blended metric is also applied to data from the Sociaal Medisch Onderzoek Consultatiebureau Kinderen (SMOCK) study.
 The SMOCK database contains